squawnchy/gpt-chatbot-loom/README.md

 The tool allows for the creation and usage of chatbots:

 - **Creating Chatbots** - Bot creation is currently done manually by depositing a JSON file, which has to follow a certain schema.
-The path to this file is determined by the "BOTS_FILE" environment variable.
+The path to this file is determined by the `BOTS_FILE` environment variable.
 If no file is found, a standard bot file is automatically created.
   The schema looks like this:

 ```